 But there are other factors to consider about using Sudafed while breastfeeding.
 For instance, one report claims that Sudafed may cause infants to be more irritable or more lethargic than normal.

 Also, Sudafed may reduce the amount of milk your body makes.
-One small study showed that over a 24-hour period, Sudafed decreased the women’s milk production by 24 percent.
+One showed that over a 24-hour period, Sudafed decreased the women’s milk production by 24 percent.
 If you take Sudafed while breastfeeding, you should monitor how much milk your body makes.
 Drinking extra fluids may help increase the amount of milk you produce.

 All forms of Sudafed contain pseudoephedrine, the drug that causes the effects described above.
 However, Sudafed 12 Hour Pressure + Pain also contains the drug naproxen sodium.
 This drug can help relieve pain and treat fevers.
 According to the National Institutes of Health, naproxen sodium is thought to be generally safe for use while breastfeeding.
 However, if you’re breastfeeding a newborn or preterm infant, you should likely use an alternative.